bcomnes/old-bret.io/_posts/notes/2014-03-23-small-projects.md

 date: "2014-03-23 12:19"
 ---

+_Just some notes from the past couple days_

 Trying to focus on smaller, more immediately useful projects lately.
 A few ideas on the table:

 - Atom feed for the [IWC IRC](http://indiewebcamp.com/irc/today) Logs